Arty40m/AliNA/README.md

     git clone https://github.com/Arty40m/AliNA.git
 	cd AliNA
     ```
     Tensorflow 2.5.0 is required for correct working of AliNA.
-We recommend using pip to install this particular version of tensorflow.
+We recommend to use pip to install this particular version of tensorflow.
 But you can do that within conda environment as well.

 - Create virtual environment: